 As a treat, Tetra FreshDelica delicacies, for example, bloodworms in nutritious and tasty jelly, have proven themselves perfectly.

-It is quite easy to get offspring from an Emperor Tetra at home.
-First of all, You need to select the parents.
+It is quite easy to get offspring from Emperor Tetra at home.
+First of all, You need to select your parents.
 Males of Emperor Tetra are larger and brighter than females.
 Their fins are better developed, with long veils, and the rim of the eyes is blue (in females, its color is closer to green).

 These fishes need to be planted and fed before spawning.
 At the same time, you can make changes in their tanks with softer and acidic water, which will serve as an incentive for spawning.